 Things to consider when trading animals on Trade Me

-Here's a guest post by the Ministry of Primary Industries that shares some things to consider when buying or selling animals on Trade Me.
+Here's a guest post by the Ministry for Primary Industries (MPI) that shares some of the things you must consider when buying or selling animals.

-Obviously, it's really important that members bear these points in mind when trading in animals so a big thanks from Trade Me to MPI for putting this post together.
+It's important to keep these points in mind when trading animals, so a big thanks from Trade Me to MPI for putting this post together.

 It’s very easy to get excited with the thought of bringing a new pet into your home.

-But it is also important to ensure that your new animal remains healthy during the move from its old home to its new one, and that you have all the right equipment and knowledge to set your new pet up for success.
+It is important to ensure that your new animal remains healthy during the move from its old home to its new one, and that you have all the right equipment and knowledge to set your new pet up for success.

-There are many different types of animals bought and sold on Trade Me and both buyers and sellers need to know how to properly care for the animal that they are trading, as well as their legal obligations to maintain its health and welfare.
+There are many different types of animals bought and sold on Trade Me.
+Both buyers and sellers need to know how to properly care for the animal that they are trading, as well as their legal obligations to maintain its health and welfare.

 You should also check that the animal has come from a good home and that you're satisfied it has been well socialised.
 If you have any concerns about the health or welfare of your new pet, call your veterinarian.

 Age of sale

-Obviously you want your new pet to be healthy.
-One of the best ways to do this is to ensure that a new pet has had enough time with its mother in order to develop properly, before being placed in its new home.
+Obviously, you want your new pet to be healthy.
+One of the best ways to do this is to ensure they’ve had enough time with their mother to develop properly, before being placed in their new home.

 Puppies and kittens need to be at least eight weeks of age before being sold.
-The buyer should ensure that any new pup, kitten or rabbit that they are planning to purchase is over this age.
+The buyer should ensure that any new pup or kitten they are planning to purchase is over this age.
 This is also recommended for rabbits.

-- Before purchasing a dog, make sure that the breed of dog you are looking at buying is right for your lifestyle and that you can meet its lifelong feed, exercise and veterinary requirements.
+Before purchasing a dog, make sure that the breed is right for your lifestyle and that you can meet its lifelong feed, exercise, shade and shelter, socialisation, and veterinary requirements.

-- The Code of Welfare (Dogs) 2010 provides information about your legal obligations to care for your dog and how to keep them healthy and happy.
+The Code of Welfare for Dogs provides information about your legal obligations to care for your dog and how to keep them healthy and happy.

-All these species of animal have their own particular needs, which need to be met in order to keep them healthy.
-It’s important that buyers have a good knowledge of how to care for the particular animal they are buying.
+All these species of animals have their own particular needs, which need to be met in order to keep them healthy.
+It is important that buyers have a good knowledge of how to care for any animal they are buying.

 Make sure you have done your homework thoroughly and are able to properly care for your new pet before you consider purchasing an exotic species of animal.

-Many different species of livestock are sold on Trade Me and whether you are thinking of buying a couple of hens or a herd of cattle, it is important to be aware of your legal obligations and any relevant codes of welfare.
+Many different species of livestock are sold on Trade Me.
+Whether you are thinking of buying a couple of hens or a herd of cattle, it is important to be aware of your legal obligations and any relevant codes of welfare.